|What did they say?*

 timely and relevant criminal justice information to the FBI and to qualified law enforcement, criminal justice, civilian, academic,

 employment, and licensing agencies concerning individuals, stolen property, criminal organizations and activities, and other law

 OCDETF ~Organized Crime Drug Enforcement Task Forces The OCDETF Program was established in 1982 to conduct comprehensive,

 multi-level attacks on major drug trafficking and money laundering organizations.

 VICAP ~The FBI's Violent Crime Apprehension Program National Center for the Analysis of Violent Crime.

-have the right to speak to an attorney, and to have an attorney present during any questioning.
-If you cannot afford a lawyer, one
+the right to speak to an attorney, and to have an attorney present during any questioning.
+If you cannot afford a lawyer, one will be

 Mens rea ~ The mens rea is the Latin term for "guilty mind" used in the criminal law.
 The standard common law test of criminal

 liability is usually expressed in the Latin phrase, actus non facit reum nisi mens sit rea, which means that "the act does not make a

 person guilty unless the mind is also guilty".
 Thus, in jurisdictions with due process, there must be an actus reus accompanied by some